metrorailings/OwlBlog/content/posts/week-4-insights-1.md

 Miami's defense is throwing single-high safety man coverage hard against Indy.
 Unfortunately, this scheme is leaving the box seriously undermanned.
 It seems to be a conscientious decision made by Miami's coaches, perhaps in an attempt to force Carson Wentz to hold on to the ball an extra few ticks so that the pass rush can hit home.
 It doesn't matter though...the Colts are taking sweet advantage here by running the ball hard.
 And even though Indy's offensive line is shit, their running game still has some juice.
 It's sustained them on their scoring drives.

-Carson Wentz seems so much more willing to throw the ball underneath at least.
+Carson Wentz seems much more willing to throw the ball underneath at least.
 His pocket presence has gotten better, though he's been sacked a few times.